JoelNgiamKeeYong/aiap-ta-2024/README.md

 - The dataset may contain synthetic features that require further verification.
 - Class imbalance in the target variable (no_show) may bias the model toward the majority class.
 - Feature engineering could be further refined to capture additional patterns.
+- Not sufficient enough data to cover all scopes of the perceived driving factors of the results
+- Talk about data drift in the future

 ## 🚀 Next Steps

+- To add in deployment and monitoring features
+- Apply MLOps
+- Do up documentation
+- Liaise with stakeholders on best way to deploy and maintain it + brief them on how to use it, its limitations etc.
 - Hyperparameter Tuning : Optimize model parameters using GridSearchCV or Bayesian Optimization.
 - Advanced Feature Engineering : Incorporate interaction terms or domain-specific features.
 - Deployment : Deploy the best-performing model as a REST API for real-time predictions.
 - Monitoring : Track model performance in production to detect drift and retrain as needed.

-## Troubleshooting
+## ❓ FAQ

+### ❓ What if my project does not work?

-1. Reset the project by running the script above and try again
+- Reset the project by running the script above and try again

-## FAQ

-1.
+### ❓ Why were other metrics not chosen?

+### ❓ Why use Standard Scaler over MinMax Scaler

+### ❓ Why use OneHotEncoding over Ordinal Encoder

+### ❓ Why never use sklearn pipeline function to combine preprocessing and training?
+Instead using separate functions

+### ❓ Why use GridSearch CV and not Randomized Search?